 In collaboration with RUPCO and other community partners, Hone Strategic administered a survey to document the neighborhood change taking place in Midtown Kingston.
 The survey results provided valuable input for the City of Kingston and will be used to inform future community and economic development.

-Jennifer Schwartz Berky served as the U.S. Advisory Council for Historic Preservation delegate to ICCROM, a UNESCO program focused on integrated and territorial conservation of the Ligurian coastal region of the Cinque Terre, a UNESCO World Heritage Cultural Landscape.
+Jennifer served as the U.S. Advisory Council for Historic Preservation delegate to ICCROM, a UNESCO program focused on integrated and territorial conservation of the Ligurian coastal region of the Cinque Terre, a UNESCO World Heritage Cultural Landscape.
 This work contributed to the Cinque Terre National Park's inclusion on the World Monument Watch’s 100 most endangered sites and a sustainable economic development plan for the region.

 The dual oil and gas pipeline proposed by Pilgrim Pipeline LLC will traverse a 175-mile stretch in NY and NJ.
 Using a regional systems approach, Hone Strategic created a natural resources map to communicate the potential impacts the proposed pipeline could have on the Hudson Valley’s sensitive resources, especially farms, water resources and habitats.

-In 2010, Berky worked with the Business Alliance of Kingston to create and facilitate a design charrette on a vacant, former hotel site.
+In 2010, Jennifer worked with the Business Alliance of Kingston to create and facilitate a design charrette on a vacant, former hotel site.
 Several visions emerged from that process, leading to a greater focus on opportunities for Midtown Kingston's revitalization.

 The Main Street Strategic Toolbox was created to provide communities in Ulster County with the strategic land use, market analysis, and build their capacity to plan and make decisions for revitalization and/or repositioning their “Main Streets” and commercial centers.